 Rest easy knowing that you’re protected in case of serious illness, injury or death.

 - There are no out-of-pocket costs

-Insurance paid for through your super account means you don’t feel the pain of paying for it each month.
-The fees are automatically taken from your super payments.
+The insurance premiums are paid through your super account, which means you don’t feel the pain of paying for cover each month out of your take-home pay.